Certificate for Public Use

 - Property Management Agreement

-- Other - a document showing full name of the applicant.
+- A document showing full name of the applicant.

 A Certificate for Public use cannot be issued: